bourdier/isbn-scrapper/README.md

 # ISBN Scrapper

-This documentation provides information about the app and how to set it up to process data from Open Library's API and store it in a MongoDB database using Mongoose.
+This documentation provides information about the app and how to set it up to process data from Google Book's API and store it in a MongoDB database using Mongoose.
 Prerequisites

 Before running the app, ensure you have the following prerequisites installed: